Working with EPCs — End-to-End Renewable Energy Engineering Learn More

 “We’re running out of good soil and friendly landscapes for utility-scale projects,” says Greg Mazur, director of engineering at Blymyer.
 “The Blymyer team is focused on engineering solutions that help customers overcome the challenge of corrosion.
 We take a practical approach, with our team designing projects to resist corrosion over the operating length of the project.”

-Stanislav Gorbis, a project manager at Blymyer, adds: “The more corrosive the soil at the site, the more you need to do to protect the steel pile that comes into contact with the soil.
+Stas Gorbis, Blymyer Director of Commercial and EV Operations, adds: “The more corrosive the soil at the site, the more you need to do to protect the steel pile that comes into contact with the soil.
 That’s the area where corrosion is the biggest concern.”

 Overcoming the corrosion challenge on solar projects